QubitProducts/dataflow_launcher/README.md

 - `required.streaming`: The mode of dataflow running: true - streaming, false - batch.
 Default: `true`
 - `required.worker_type`: The type of dataflow workers.
 Default: `n1-standard-1`
 - `required.runner`: The runner the job will work with.
 This will tie into the Dataflow/Beam version you're using.
 Default: `DataflowPipelineRunner`
+- `required.storage_staging_bucket`: The bucket where to store and run the jar from.
+Will create one based on project id if unspecified.
 - `required.log_level`: Log level for the job.
 Default: `INFO`

 ### Pom Configuration ##